 While infrastructure cost matters, choosing a server based solely on the lowest price often results in performance limitations later.
 As your platform scales, your system will require more resources.

-A high-quality server provider offers vertical scaling (allowing you to upgrade CPU/RAM easily without migrating files) or horizontal scaling (adding more server instances to your cluster).
+A high-quality server provider offers vertical scaling (upgrading CPU/RAM easily) or horizontal scaling (adding more server instances to your cluster).
 Paying slightly more for a robust, scalable architecture provides significantly better long-term technical value.
+Ensure that your chosen infrastructure supports the latest automation and monitoring tools, which you can further research in our recent analysis of the

 Conclusion